Prado Museum in Madrid: Tickets and Tours

 Madrid Prado Museum Guided Tour

-The best of the Prado, from the hand of an expert guide
+The best of the Prado, guided by an expert

-Perfect for a tour of the essential works of the Prado Museum, accompanied by a professional.
+Perfect for taking a tour of the essential works of the Prado Museum, accompanied by a professional guide.

-This two-hour tour of the Prado Museum will allow you to see the most important paintings of the museum with an expert guide.
-The quality of the art can be appreciated for yourself, but the messages behind each work are what is truly fascinating about this museum.
-When you are in front of works such as Las Meninas, El Jardín de las Delicias or Los fusilamientos del 3 de mayo, don't be in a hurry to move on to the next one.
+This two-hour tour of the Prado Museum will allow you to discover the museum's most important paintings with an expert guide.
+The quality of the art can be appreciated for itself, but the messages behind each work are what make this museum truly fascinating.
+When you stand in front of works such as Las Meninas, The Garden of Earthly Delights, or The Third of May 1830, don't rush to move on to the next one.

-You will see that I have put this option ahead of the individual ticket because in a place like El Prado, with so much history and symbolism behind its corridors and each of its works, I believe that an introductory guided tour of about two hours is the best way to get to know the museum and make the most of it.
+I've put this option ahead of individual tickets because, in a place like the Prado, with so much history and symbolism behind its walls and each of its works, I think a two-hour introductory guided tour is the best way to get to know the museum and make the most of it.
 The group will have a maximum of 30 people.

 Inside the Prado Museum| ©Number 10